creativeprojects/resticprofile/README.md

 $ resticprofile
 ```

-See all available profiles in your configuration file (and the commands where some flags are defined):
+See all available profiles in your configuration file (and the restic commands where some flags are defined):

 ```
 $ resticprofile profiles